mattbasta/client-performance-handbook/manuscript/07-JavaScript.md

 It has long been a point of contention surrounding where to put script tags.
 Long ago, the de facto recommendation was to put the tags in the `<head>`.
 Today, the common recommendation is to put script tags at the end of the `<body>`.
 With the advent of HTML5 and modern JavaScript patterns, however, the "best" option is more complex.

 The first thing to consider is how your pages are being sent to the browser.
 If it takes quite a long time for your pages to load, it is imperative that you instruct the browser to start downloading the scripts as early in the page load process as possible.
 If you are performing a header flush to output the `<head>` and start of the `<body>`, you should opt to place your scripts in the head so that the browser can download the files in parallel with the rest of your page.
-If you have a relatively small amount of HTML and cannot flush (e.g.: when using Flask without streaming responses), the benefit of having the scripts in the head is minimal and placing the scripts at the end of the body may simply be less work.
+If you have a relatively small amount of HTML and cannot flush (e.g., when using Flask without streaming responses), the benefit of having the scripts in the head is minimal and placing the scripts at the end of the body may simply be less work.

 The next thing to consider is the requirements of your scripts.
 If your scripts require that the DOM is present and you cannot use the `defer` attribute, the scripts simply must be placed at the end of the `<body>`.
 If you only have a single script and do not rely on the DOM being ready, the script can be marked with `async` and placed in the `<head>`.
 If you have multiple scripts and can use the `defer` attribute, it is generally safe to place them in the `<head>`[^beware_firefox].